Principles for Hiring a Consultant

-My seventeen plus years working in in management positions has given me exposure to a wide range of consultants.
+My twenty-plus years working in in management positions has given me exposure to a wide range of consultants.
 Consultants who provide niche content expertise have proven absolutely critical to the success of the various challenges I have faced.
 For example, HR consultants helped me navigate a challenging performance issue that had legal overtones and a highly skilled technology team solved a potentially traumatic database conversion that was a high stakes conversion for the organization.

 However, my experiences working with facilitation consultants have been very mixed.
 I have experienced facilitation consultants who have empowered me and my team, coached and mentored me, and more than anything else, helped me achieve improvements in performance.
 I have also experienced consultants who, as the old joke goes, “borrows my watch and then tells me what time it is.
 Then walks off with my watch and two days later sends me a bill for the cost of the watch.”
 In these worse-case scenarios the consultants have, in one case, cost me an inordinate amount to time and energy to compensate for their skill deficits and, in another case, the consultant grossly underestimated the complexity of a project costing my team time, money and missed opportunities.
 My experiences led me to develop five principles of consulting.

-- If you have the skills and staff capacity to do the work yourself then save yourself the money and do it yourself.
+1. If you have the skills and staff capacity to do the work yourself then save yourself the money and do it yourself.

-- Along the same lines, if you have the staff capacity but not the skills, focus on building your staff capacity rather than hiring a consultant for his or her skills.
+2. Along the same lines, if you have the staff capacity but not the skills, focus on building your staff capacity rather than hiring a consultant for his or her skills.

-- When engaging a consultant be very clear about how your performance will be improved by engaging a consultant and make sure that you tie consultant compensation to performance.
+3. When engaging a consultant be very clear about how your performance will be improved by engaging a consultant and make sure that you tie consultant compensation to performance.

-- Remember the axiom of fast, cheap, done correctly –choose any two.
+4. Remember the axiom of fast, cheap, done correctly –choose any two.
 If you want the job to be done correctly, it will either take time or require additional resources to compress the timeline.

-- If a consultant won’t enter into the vision, thinking, culture and aspirations of your organization, run the other way.
+5. Finally, it is a myth that a facilitation and process consultant is an external neutral observer.
+If a consultant won’t enter into the vision, thinking, culture and aspirations of your organization, then run the other way.